RobinsonZ/cluck/Manual.md

 5. Disable scheduled log-outs (if desired)

-    By default, at 11:59:59 PM local time, the timeclock will log out any logged-in users and send them an email notifying them that they forgot to log out.
+    By default, at 11:59:59 PM system time, the timeclock will log out any logged-in users and send them an email notifying them that they forgot to log out.
 This can be disabled if desired.

     Under `timeclock`, add: